Roswell High School (Georgia): Athletics

 Roswell's new Sprintturf field was added to the stadium in 2004.
 It was jointly paid by the football and soccer booster clubs.

-For the 2005–2006 school year, Roswell's overall athletic program finished 25th in the state's Director's Cup standings, which measures the top athletic programs in the state.
-When ranking just the boys' teams, Roswell finished 13th in the state.

 As of the 2014–2015 season, Roswell varsity teams compete in the eight team Region 5-AAAAAA.
 The AAAAAA classification was created for the 2012–2013 season by the GHSA for the largest schools in the state.
 Roswell was previously a member of Region 6-AAAAA since its inception in 2000 with the addition of class AAAAA, although Roswell's region opponents have varied.
 Prior to joining AAAAA, Roswell was in Region 6-AAAA for 12 years from 1988 until 1999.
 The current members of Region 6 include county rivals Alpharetta, Centennial, and Milton.
 Teams from neighboring Cobb are Campbell, Kell, Lassiter, Pope, Walton, and Wheeler.
 Region realignment for the 2010–2011 school year kept Roswell in Region 6, along with Alpharetta, Centennial, and Milton.
 North Fulton school Northview joined the other four Fulton schools, along with the North Forsyth Raiders and West Forsyth Wolverines of Forsyth County, to create a seven-team region.

 Roswell offers all GHSA sponsored sports.
 Various programs offer teams at the varsity, JV, and freshman levels.
 Such sports for boys include football, baseball, basketball and lacrosse.
 Girls' teams with all three levels are basketball and volleyball.
 Sports offering varsity and JV teams include cross country, golf, soccer, tennis, and track and field for both genders.
 Softball and lacrosse are such programs for girls while wrestling is such a program for boys.
 Swimming & diving is only varsity for both genders, while gymnastics is offered at the varsity level for girls.
 Roswell offers two co-ed sports, competition cheerleading and riflery; both are solely varsity teams.